neckcen/femto/README.md

 1. [Get the latest version.](https://github.com/neckcen/femto/releases/latest)
 2. Unzip it.
 3. Upload it to your server.
-4. Make sure the `cache` directory is writable.
+4. Make sure the `cache` directory is writeable.
 5. (Optional) customise the settings by editing `index.php` in the root Femto directory.
 6. (Non Apache users) Set up URL rewriting to point to `index.php`.

 Creating Content
 ----------------
-Femto is a flat file CMS, this means there is no administration backend and database to deal with.
+Femto is a flat file CMS, this means there is no administration backend or database to deal with.
 You simply create `.md` files in the `content` folder and that becomes a page.